LucasLuiz01/LucasLuiz01.github.io/README.md

 ## Next Steps

--Learn more about Java and Python
+- Learn more about Java and Python
+- </br>
--Contribute to open source projects
+- Contribute to open source projects
+- </br>
--Develop new personal projects
+- Develop new personal projects